 Everyone is different and there are a wide variety of way’s in which we each engage with God and Spiritual things.
 We have several services each week, each with a different ‘flavour’.
 All are welcome to come and find your place at whichever bests suits you.

 The 10am Sunday Parish Eucharist is the ‘largest’ of our services.
 Following contemporary Church of England patterns and including music from our fine William Hill organ and piano and a wide variety of singing led by our choir, singers and young singers.
 This is the service where Christening’s take place, Banns of Marriage are read and where occasions such as Harvest and Remembrance are celebrated.
 Children of all ages are welcome and on the fourth Sunday of each month the service is especially prepared for all ages together.

 The 8am Sunday Holy Communion is a peaceful service, without music, using the traditional form and language of the Prayer Book.

 The 7:30pm Wednesday evening Holy Communion is a simple service inspired by Jesus’ words that “where two or three are gathered in my name, I am there among them”.
-NB now that the clocks have changed for the winter months, Wednesday services are at 7pm.
+NB during the winter months, Wednesday services are at 7pm.

 The 10am Saturday Cafe Church, held the 1st and 3rd week of each month is an informal service, sat around coffee tables with drinks and home-made cakes!
 Though relaxed and informal, the service includes (interactive) prayer and praise plus conversation and discussion of the Bible reading for the weekend.
 Not sure about church, but would like to discuss faith rather than hear someone preach?
 Maybe this is for you.
-This service is currently on hold, but we plan to re-start it in 2022.
+This service is currently on hold, but we plan to re-start as soon as we can.

 The building of St Bartholomew's is itself a powerful statement of the presence of the Church in the community.
 It has active and busy congregations of a wide variety of ages and ethnicities, and a church school which is an important part of parish life.